Updated Oct 11, 2021 | Published Jul 14, 2020 • 12 min read

 Get up to $60 back on an eligible Peloton Digital or All-Access Membership through 12/31/2021, and get full access to their workout library through the Peloton app, including cardio, running, strength, yoga, and more.
 Take classes using a phone, tablet, or TV.
 No fitness equipment is required.

 While it doesn’t offer as many points per dollar as the IHG card does, it will allow you to earn outside of any one hotel brand.
-You’ll get 5X points per dollar on Lyft rides and 2X points per dollar on travel and dining.
-So it’s more flexible than the IHG card.
+You’ll get 5X points per dollar on Lyft rides and travel purchased through Chase Ultimate Rewards, 3X points on dining, streaming services, and online grocery stores.
+Along with 2X on other travel purchases, this card is more flexible than the IHG card.

 You won’t get any hotel memberships or free nights, but you will get the Luxury Hotel & Resort Collection perk, which gives you special benefits at a wide selection of properties around the world.
 You’ll also get Chase Offers and Shop through Chase for some added value.